 Teachers interested in participating in the dual enrollment program must meet minimum SNHU adjunct criteria (see below) and complete the approval process:

-- Minimum of a master's degree and demonstrated teaching experience
+- Minimum of a master's degree (preferably in the discipline) and demonstrated teaching experience

 - Submit a completed Course/Instructor Approval Request Form with appropriate signatures by: